Jackson Yueill

-Jackson William Yueill (/ˈjuːl/; born March 19, 1997) is an American professional soccer player who plays as a midfielder for Major League Soccer club San Jose Earthquakes and the United States national team.
+Jackson William Yueill (/ˈjuːl/; born March 19, 1997) is an American professional soccer player who plays as a midfielder for Major League Soccer club New England Revolution.

 Early life

 Jackson Yueill grew up in Bloomington, Minnesota where he played youth soccer for Ramalynn Academy as well as Bloomington Jefferson, where he helped lead the Jaguars to the State Soccer Tournament as a freshman.

 College

 Yueill played two years of college soccer at UCLA between 2015 and 2016, where he was named NSCAA First Team All-Far West Region and First Team All-Pac-12 Conference both years.

 Yueill left college after the 2016 to sign a Generation Adidas contract with Major League Soccer.

 Club career

+San Jose Earthquakes

-On January 13, 2017, Yueill was selected 6th overall in the 2017 MLS SuperDraft by San Jose Earthquakes.
+On January 13, 2017, Yueill was selected sixth overall in the 2017 MLS SuperDraft by San Jose Earthquakes.
 Yueill made his professional debut on March 25, 2017, while on loan to San Jose's United Soccer League affiliate Reno 1868, starting in a 2–0 loss to Orange County SC.
 He scored his first professional goal in the fourth round of the 2017 U.S. Open Cup in a 2–0 victory over the San Francisco Deltas at Avaya Stadium.

-This performance was followed by Yueill's Major League Soccer debut as a 75th minute substitute in a scoreless home draw against Sporting Kansas City on June 17, 2017.
+This performance was followed by Yueill's Major League Soccer debut as a 75th-minute substitute in a scoreless home draw against Sporting Kansas City on June 17, 2017.
 His first MLS start came at Stanford Stadium on July 1 in a 2–1 victory over the LA Galaxy.
 Yueill was one of two Earthquakes players, the other being Nick Lima, nominated on October 14, 2017, for the MLS Rookie of the Year Award.